How Does Facebook Order Your Friends List

 Can You Change Your Friends List?

 The friends’ list on your profile will update periodically.
-Unfortunately, you can’t choose which nine friends it will show.
+Unfortunately, you can’t choose which nine friends will appear.
 This list is automatically distributed and compiled by Facebook.

 You can take control of your Facebook Friend’s list by creating new lists and managing existing ones.
 Facebook lists consist of: Acquaintances, Close Friends, and ‘Restricted’.